cose-wg/HPKE/draft-ietf-cose-hpke.md

 additional data (AEAD) encryption function.
 Authentication for HPKE in COSE is provided by COSE-native security mechanisms.

+This document defines the use of the HPKE base mode with COSE.
+Other modes are supported by HPKE but those are not supported by this specification.

 --- middle

 #  Introduction